EckertLab/protocols/DNA_library_prep_(parchman).md

 ## Ligation:
-**_Making Master Mix II for Ligation (125% of what you will need)_**
+**_Making Master Mix II (MMII) for Ligation (125% of what you will need)_**
 This is good for one 96-well plate.
 Once made, store in -20°C refridgerator.
 Always label with made-on date, MMII will expire in time.
 _Note that the official protocol calls for addition of MseI adaptor to Master Mix II, we DO NOT add it to this Master Mix since it is included in the ligation protocol below_
 * Label a 1.5mL microcentrifuge with "**MMII**"
 * Take out the reagents from -20 freezer and let them thaw.
-Once thawed place on ice.
+Once thawed place on ice using the black bucket and ice in autoclave/equipment room.
 Don't take out the enzymes (T4 DNA ligase).
-* Vortex and centrifuge all reagents, only centrifuge the enzymes.
+* Vortex and centrifuge all reagents for a few seconds.
+Only centrifuge the enzymes.
 * Into MM2 pipette:
   * 8.64μL ultrapure H<sub>2</sub>O
   * 12μL 10X T4 DNA Ligase Buffer